 \subsection{2-lobed Delaunay tori}

-Next we are going to describe the spectral data $(\Sigma,\chi)$ for some CMC tori of revolution, i.e., the torus is given by the rotation of a curve in the upper half plane, viewed as the hyperbolic plane $H^2,$ around the $x-$axis, where we consider $S^3$ as the one point compactification of $\R^3.$ The torus has constant mean curvature if and only if its profile curve is elastic in $H^2$.
-The $2-$lobed Delaunay CMC tori are those where the curve closes after two periods of its geodesic curvature in $H^2$, see \cite{LHe, KSS} for more details.
-The conformal type of a CMC torus of revolution is again rectangular and determined by a lattice $\Gamma=2\Z+2\tau \Z$ for some $\tau\in i \R^{>0}$.
-The corresponding spectral curve is a torus and thus it can be identified with $\C / \Gamma_{spec}$ for a lattice $ \Gamma_{spec}$.
-Since $\Sigma$ branches over $\lambda = 0$ and because the branch points reflect across the unit circle, $\Sigma$ is of rectangular conformal type and can be identified with where $\tau_{spec}\in i\R.$ We use the coordinate $\xi$ on the universal covering $\C$ of $\Sigma.$ Moreover,
+Next we describe the spectral data $(\Sigma,\chi)$ for certain CMC tori of revolution.
+Such a torus is given by the rotation of a profile curve in the upper half plane, viewed as the hyperbolic plane $H^2,$ around the $x-$axis, where we consider $S^3$ as the one point compactification of $\R^3.$ The torus has constant mean curvature if and only if its profile curve is elastic in $H^2$.
+The $2$-lobed Delaunay CMC tori are those whose profile curve closes after two periods of its geodesic curvature in $H^2$; see \cite{LHe, KSS} for details.
+The conformal type of a CMC torus of revolution is rectangular and determined by a lattice $\Gamma=2\Z+2\tau \Z$ for some $\tau\in i \R^{>0}$.
+The corresponding spectral curve $\Sigma$ is a torus and thus it can be identified with $\C / \Gamma_{spec}$ for a lattice $ \Gamma_{spec}$.
+The spectral curve branches over $\lambda = 0$ and the branch points reflect across the unit circle, thus $\Sigma= \C / \Gamma_{spec}$ is of rectangular conformal type and can be identified with where $\tau_{spec}\in i\R.$ We use the coordinate $\xi$ on the universal covering $\C$ of $\Sigma$ and consider